My design and research influenced the current vehicle experience, viewable anytime you look at vehicle inventory and hit “view and buy”!

 Process

-Over my 12 week internship, I developed my final project of a full-scale redesign of the e-commerce platform.
+I developed my final deliverable of a full-scale redesign of the e-commerce platform.
 This can be broken down into four larger categories of the design process, broken down into the specific actions I performed during each step.
-The learning experience was extensive, giving me the opportunity to create through the design process, perform real user tests, and present not only to GM executives, but the key platform stakeholders for future implementation in 2024.Research and Conceptualization
+The learning experience was extensive, giving me the opportunity to create through the design process, perform real user tests, and present not only to GM executives, but the key platform stakeholders for implementation in 2024.
+For a full write-up on the design and researching process, visit General Motors Design Study.Brand Home Page Confirmation Page Mobile View Research and Conceptualization

 The first thing I commenced on when tasks with reimagining the Shop Click Drive experience was to do my research on not only the product, but the competitive landscape and journey the user would go through.
 I collaborated with not only the stakeholders of the experience, but also the designers, writers, and developers in order to get a full idea of the product from all perspectives.
-Later, I would interview users who have purchased through this experience before as well as those who have done so for other brands and products.Through the research, I identified some key roadblocks that I wanted to address:
+Later, I would interview users who have purchased through this experience before as well as those who have done so for other brands and products.

 Ideation & Design